arinze-edeh/cloud-infrastructure-devops-labs/azure/ storage/blob-container-migration/README.md

 Then reference it in all subsequent commands as `"$ACCOUNT_KEY"` with double quotes.

-***Screenshot Placeholder: Known Issue 1 - terminal showing authentication failure on direct key paste followed by successful authentication using $ACCOUNT_KEY variable***
+***Screenshot: terminal showing authentication failure on direct key paste followed by successful authentication using $ACCOUNT_KEY variable***

 ---